Rooty Toot Toot: Summary

 The short retells the classic popular song "Frankie and Johnny".
 Frankie is on trial for the murder of her piano-playing lover, Johnny.
 The prosecuting attorney accuses her of shooting Johnny "rooty toot toot/right in the snoot".
 Nellie Bly the singer ("That's a lie!
 That's a lie!
 She's no singer!" shouts Frankie) claims she witnessed the shooting.

-The case is looking bad for Frankie until her lawyer, Honest John the Crook, spins a wild story involving innocent Frankie, a jealous Johnny, and an incredible ricochet.
+The case is looking bad for Frankie until her lawyer, Honest John the Crook, spins a wild story involving innocent Frankie, a spurned and jealous Johnny, and an incredible ricochet.
 Honest John then declares that if Frankie were free, he would take her for his wife.
 The jury convenes and finds Frankie "not guilty".
 Frankie is thrilled, until she sees Honest John walking away with Nellie Bly.

 She quickly picks up Exhibit A (the gun) and shoots Honest John "rooty toot toot/right in the snoot" in front of the entire court room.
 The prosecuting attorney celebrates as the police escort Frankie to jail.